-The "Association for the Respect of Smokers' Rights" (ARSR) is the latest version of an association claiming to represent the rights of smokers.
-The ARSR was launched in April 2000 as a response to the proposed Tobacco Products Information Regulations, which introduced the new graphic health warning system with pictures.
+The Association for the Respect of Smokers' Rights (ARSR) was the latest incarnation of an association claiming to represent the rights of smokers.
+The ARSR was launched in April 2000 as a response to the proposed Tobacco Products Information Regulations which introduced the new health warning system with pictures.